 The promising results from the French study led to the phase III clinical trial sponsored by Bristol-Myers Squibb.
 The trial began enrolling participants in 2016 and aims to include 600 mesothelioma patients across 20 countries, making it one of the largest mesothelioma-specific immunotherapy clinical trials in the world.

-Prominent U.S. cancer centers with mesothelioma specialty programs, including Moffitt Cancer Center in Tampa and the Mayo Clinic in Rochester, Minnesota, are among the investigational sites.
+Prominent U.S. cancer centers with mesothelioma specialty programs, including Moffitt Cancer Center in Tampa and the Mayo Clinic in Rochester, Minnesota, are among the investigational sites currently engaged in such clinical trials.

 In the randomized trial, the Opdivo and ipilimumab combination will be tested against a pemetrexed and cisplatin or carboplatin chemotherapy combination — the current standard of care regimen for mesothelioma patients.